shenfe/prototype.php/README.md

-#prototype.php
+# prototype.php

 **Prototypal inheritance in PHP**

-##Tired of classical inheritance ?
+## Tired of classical inheritance ?

-prototype.php is a proof-of-concept that demonstrate that the prototypal inheritance, which is the strenght of many modern languages like JavaScript, is also applicable to PHP.
+prototype.php is a proof-of-concept that demonstrate that the prototypal inheritance, which is the strength of many modern languages like JavaScript, is also applicable to PHP.

 Simply download it, require Object & FunctionObject and _voilà_.
 Theses classes are namespaced so you may want to use `use` statement to ease your developments: